Skip to Content

 © emmakapotes

 Raver buns are a vibrant and energetic hairstyle that draws inspiration from the ’90s rave culture.
 These buns are often styled high on the head and adorned with neon extensions or glitter.
+They’re perfect for those looking to make a bold statement at parties or festivals.

 20. Tendril Updos